neurobiol/proposal/README.md

 - $y_{nt}$ is the observed outcome for participant $n$ on trial $t$.
 - $\beta_0$ is the overall intercept, or average starting level.
 - $b_n$ is a participant-specific intercept that captures stable differences between participants.
-- $\mathbf z_{nt}$ is a vector containing known predictors, such as trial number, instruction, waveform type, and AP context.
+- $\mathbf z_{nt}$ is a vector containing known predictors, such as trial position, instruction, movement-segment type, and AP context.
 - $\boldsymbol{\beta}$ is the vector of coefficients associated with $\mathbf z_{nt}$.
 - The superscript $\mathsf T$ means transpose, so $\boldsymbol{\beta}^{\mathsf T}\mathbf z_{nt}$ is the weighted sum of the predictors.
 - $L$ is the number of earlier trials included.